 Revivalist is a reader-supported endeavor and our posts may contain affiliate links.
 When you buy through links on our site, we may earn an affiliate commission.

 Bath bombs are a lot of fun.
 Even though you can find them at a variety of shops and retailers, there’s something special about making your own.
 Whether you plan to have a fun time with your friends making bath bombs together or you simply want to stock up on your own personal blend, you can get all of your ingredients in order so that you can make a few of the best bath bombs to fit your taste!
 DIY-ing your bath bombs can be a fun experience, even if you do it alone.
-There are a few things that you might need in order to make your bath bombs, and a specific set of steps you can follow to put them together.
+There are a few things that you might need in order to make a DIY bath bomb, and a specific set of steps you can follow to put them together.
 Here’s everything you’re going to need.

 Baking soda is one of the most important ingredients when making bath bombs.
 It is the primary method through which bath bombs can fizz.
 It’s one of the first dry ingredients, and almost every bath bomb recipe includes it.
 You can find it in nearly any kitchen or grocery store, so it should be easy enough to include.
 Just make sure that you use baking soda and not baking powder.